What Does It Take (to Win Your Love): Background and history

+Canadian group Motherlode recorded the song which was the B side of their 1969 single, "Memories of a Broken Promise".
+Both sides charted in the US with the A side peaking at #99 on the Cash Box Top 100 Singles chart, and #116 on the Billboard Bubbling Under Hot 100 chart.
+The B side, "What Does It Take (to Win Your Love)" peaked at #111 on the Bubbling Under Hot 100 chart.

 Alton Ellis also covered the song on his 1974 album Mr Soul of Jamaica.
 Many sources give the release date for this album as 1967.
 Others, such as AllMusic, question the year of release.
 The version released as a single is dated 1970.
 In 1986 instrumentalist Kenny G (with Ellis Hall on vocals) covered this tune on his 1986 album "Duotones".
-The song appears on 1982 album Shangó by Santana.
+The song appears on the 1982 album Shangó by Santana.